Complementary relation of quantum coherence and quantum correlations in multiple measurements: discussion

-\emph{Conclusion.}--- By utilizing the uncertainty principle formulated in terms of entropies, we explicitely give a group of complementary relations for quantum coherence, thermal discord and conditional information.
-Specifically, the entropic uncertainty relation without memory would give us a lower bound (\ref{CR_RE-Coherence}) on quantum coherence in system of single particle under multiple measurements.
-It states that the sum of the coherence of quantum state with respect to different measurement basis should not be lower than a bound.
-Also the purer the state which corresponds to lower entropy, the higher this bound would be.
-While those entropic uncertainty relation concern additional memories would provide lower bound (\ref{CR_ThermalDiscord}) on thermal discord with respect to different projective measurements on a subsystem of a bipartite joint system.
-This lower bound is for the sum of thermal discord with respect to multiple measurements on the chosen subsystem and indicates the more entanglement of the state which corresponds to higher negativity of conditional information, the higher this would bound would be.
-The latter group of complementary relation about thermal discord can be reduced to that of quantum coherence by discard the auxiliary memory through setting its dimension to $1$.
-We also derived a state-independent lower bound for the sum of post-measurement conditional information between a specific subsystem and the other subsystems in a multipartite system with respect to multiple measurements on the first subsystem.
-These three kinds of complementary relations also indicate a delicate relation between uncertainty principle with quantum coherence and quantum correlation in quantum mechanics.
+By utilizing the uncertainty principle formulated in terms of entropies, we explicitly give a group of complementary relations for quantum coherence, thermal discord and conditional information.
+Specifically, the entropic uncertainty relation without a quantum memory would give us a lower bound (\ref{CR_RE-Coherence}) on quantum coherence in the system of a single particle with multiple measurements.
+It shows that the summation of the coherence measure of a quantum state with respect to different measurement bases should have a lower bound.
+Also the purer the state which corresponds to a lower entropy, the higher this bound would be.
+These entropic uncertainty relations concerning additional memories provide a lower bound in Eq.~(\ref{CR_ThermalDiscord}) on thermal discord with respect to different projective measurements on a subsystem of a bipartite joint system.
+This lower bound is for the summation of thermal discord with respect to multiple measurements on the chosen subsystem.
+It indicates that the more entanglement of the state which corresponds to higher minus conditional information, $-S({\rm A}|{\rm B})$, the higher this lower bound would be.
+The latter group of complementary relations about thermal discord can be reduced to that of quantum coherence by discarding the auxiliary memory through setting its dimension to $1$.
+In addition, we also derive a state-independent lower bound for the sum of post-measurement conditional information between a specific subsystem and the other subsystems.
+These three complementary relations indicate that there are important constraints for quantum quantities with multiple measurements.
+The results also imply that there exits a delicate relation between uncertainty principle with quantum coherence and quantum correlations in quantum mechanics.

+{\bf Author contributions:} H.F. and L.Z.M. proposed the project.
+Y.P. and Z.Y.F. made the calculations with assistance from H.F., Y.P. wrote the paper with assistance from Z.Y.F. and H.F., the manuscript preparation was commented by L.S., Y.R.Z. and L.Z.M.